 Take, for instance, city-data.com; it is an information site.
-However, most people will simply type citydata.com, which will redirect them to a different website.
+However, most people will simply type citydata.com, redirecting them to a different website.
 Plus, when you tell people there is a hyphen in your domain name, you must specify if they should spell out the hyphen or use the punctuation mark.

 Then there is the issue of spamming.
 Spammers use hyphens to clone actual sites, for example, app-le.com to clone apple.com.
 That is why people might assume sites with hyphens are spamming websites.

-Double letters can cause – double spellings and can be hard to remember.
+Double letters can cause – dual spellings and can be hard to remember.

 Numbers are very confusing.
 When people hear a number, they wonder if they should spell it out or type the numeral.
 Of course, sites like 9gag.com have managed to get it off.
 But remember, they are the exception, not the rule.

 Trends are good.
 You need to ride on trends if you want to get your content out as quickly as possible.
 However, while some of your content can be tailored to trends, you should not tailor your website’s identity to a particular trend.

 For instance, the best social networks do not contain words like viral, trends, videos, and the rest.
 Even if you start your website based on the current trend, you should give your website an independent identity.
 That way, you will be able to take advantage of other trends.

 Trends come and go.
 Your website should be able to survive the rise and falls of trends.
 This also applies to niches.
 Do not add a very restricted keyword to your domain name unless you are sure that that niche will remain profitable for a very long time.
 The only exception to the rule is if you are targeting a trend or season that keeps reoccurring.

 For instance, you could start a website that focuses on Christmas trees.
 Christmas comes every year, so you will always be relevant, even if it’s just for a few months in a year.
 If this rocks your boat, go for it.